lvh/lvh.github.io/posts/introducing-teleport.md

 logged in, when and where they logged in, and what they did once they got there.

-Teleport comes with a beautiful, usable UI.
-This makes it easy to connect to clusters of computers, while letting you associate live persistent chat with your sessions.
-This is great for providing logs about what you changed and why, or to help on-board new team members.
+Teleport comes with a beautiful, usable UI, making it easy to visualize different clusters and the available machines within them.
 The UI is optional: many system administrators will prefer to use their existing SSH client, and Teleport supports that natively.
 Because it implements the `SSH_AUTH_SOCK` protocol, integrating your current CLI workflow is a simple matter of setting a single environment variable.

 As someone with an open-source background, I'm glad to see this software released and developed out in the open.
 A decent SSH key management story